Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-Medical Liability and Damages Compensation: Commentary on the Ruling of the Court of Cassation No. 10812 of 2019
+Medical Liability and Damages Compensation: Commentary on Cass. civ. no. 10812 of 2019

-The Context of the Ruling
+Context of the Judgment

-Civil liability in the healthcare sector is based on a dual principle: liability for one's own actions and liability for the actions of others, as provided by Articles 1218 and 1228 of the Civil Code.
+Civil liability in the healthcare sector is based on a dual principle: liability for one's own actions and liability for the actions of others, as provided for by Articles 1218 and 1228 of the Italian Civil Code.

 Principles of Medical Liability